Pasta Maker Press

 A PDF version can be downloaded here: How To Make A Pasta Maker Printing Press

 Most of the videos I’ve seen using the pasta machine use it in the vertical position, which looks cumbersome.
 Since you have to vertically feed the work and bend it on the way out.
-So decided to try it myself and not knowing anything pasta makers, meaning what are good one and bad ones.
+So decided to try it myself, only using it horizontally, and not knowing anything pasta makers, meaning what are good one and bad ones.
 I purchased an inexpensive one on Amazon:

 Nuvantee Pasta Maker - Highest Quality Pasta Machine - 150 Roller with Pasta Cutter - 7 Adjustable Thickness Settings

 The second reason I chose this particular pasta maker was its thinkness range was 2mm to 6mm.
 The more expensive pasta makers focused on thinner pasta.
 I wanted greatest separation between the rollers as possisble.

 Nuvantee Pasta Maker on Amazon - For $35.95, it also came with one attachment and a clamp, which I didn't need.

 - 1 - 1"x8"x48" pine board (actual dimensions 3/4"x7-1/4"x48") - $6.99

 - 1 - 1"x6"x48" pine board (actual dimensions 3/4"x5-1/2"x48") - $4.45

 - 1 - 1"x2"x48" pine board (actual dimensions 3/4"x1=1/2"x48") - $1.85